tom-mi/iBrew/README.md

  * PYTHON: Strip zero from ip
  * PYTHON: fix wireless with the same name
  * PYTHON: filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
+ * PYTHON: Beverages should be able to override keepwarm time... xCLI/REST
  * CLI: make on/off true/false universal with string_to_bool
  * CLI: relay has no port neither has ibrew, we need port numbers...
  * CLI: Fix Simulation command and relay...